 British citizenship also means that the child and young adult obtains all the advantages of citizenship, including the right to remain in Britain, freedom from immigration control, access to student loans, employment, health services and other social benefits.
-The child and young adult also enjoys all rights as a citizen of the European Union.
-At its worst, a child or young adult who is not registered is at risk of being removed, often to a country s/he has barely lived in and knows nothing about.
+At worst, a child or young adult who is not registered is at risk of being removed, often to a country s/he has barely lived in and knows nothing about.

 From our own experience, and the experience of those who work with children and young adults, it is of psychological importance to be registered as British citizens.
-Doing so would give these young persons a greater sense of identity in the UK (see pages 22-29 of legal research report: Systemic obstacles to children’s registration as British Citizens).
+Doing so gives young persons a greater sense of identity in the UK (see pages 22-29 of legal research report: Systemic obstacles to children’s registration as British Citizens).

-The best estimates indicate that there are between 120,000 and 140,000 young persons living in Britain without the legal right to reside under current immigration laws.
-Of these, approximately 65,000 young persons were born in Britain, were educated here and speak English.
+The best estimates indicate that there are approximately 120,000 young persons living in Britain without the legal right to reside under current immigration laws.
+Of these children, approximately 65,000 were born in Britain.

 Why are children not being registered as British Citizens?